Joining CAT short courses - COVID-19 measuresWhen will your on-site short courses be starting again, and what will be the key changes?

 Please note that in these circumstances we will not divulge any names or details of individuals in our communications with course participants.

-All course participants, whether staying at CAT, Plas Talgarth or elsewhere, receive food through CAT catering.
+All course participants receive food through CAT catering.
 This enables CAT to operate the café using social distancing rules.

 If numbers are such that we can’t maintain physical distancing in the dining area, participants are split into groups with staggered meal times at breakfast, lunch and dinner.